Trotter73/weather-display/README.md

 # Other stuff -
 The script does not always clean up when exiting, especially when being run as a service, not sure why, if you know get in touch, anyway, hatoff.py can be run if you exit and are left with the lights on.

-Moon phase Code by Sean B. Palmer, http://inamidst.com/code/
+Moon phase Code by Sean B. Palmer, http://inamidst.com/code/ , huge thanks.

 I found some fonts are hard to read, during my limited messing about I found Roboto-Medium.ttf seemed to be the cleanest.